Ghini/ghini.desktop-docs.i18n/doc/installing.rst

       Mac users are never in a hurry, are they?

-Ghini is maintained by very few people, who focus on enhancing its functional parts, more than on writing fancy installers.
-Instead of several native installers we offer a single cross-platform installation procedure.
+      Please make sure you check the documentation at some later moment.

+The installation and subsequent updates for ghini.desktop are based on a single cross-platform installation procedure.
 This has a few big advantages which you will learn to appreciate as we go.

 The installation is based on running a script.